cloudmesh-community/book/chapters/pi/clusters/pi-now.md

 * [Password](#s-pi-setup-password)
 * [Set the hostname](#s-pi-set-hostname)

+We also recommend using ssh keys to connect to your Raspberry Pis rather than using password authentication.
+Please see the [SSH keygen](#pi-ssh-keygen) section for details on generating a key on your laptop.

 Any other required steps will be explained in the following sections.

 ## Direct Network Cluster Setup {#pi-direct-network-cluster}